- Monthly Theme: Erotic Thrillers

 Sean: That skull detail is out of control.

 Kristine: Yeah, I guess the only time he could do the sex was if they were unconscious or prostitutes.
-And the skull detail is significant because another man, a renter of Christie’s, was accused of killing his own wife and child and hung for the crime – but Christie actually did it.
+And the skull detail is significant because another man, a tenant of Christie’s, was accused of killing his own wife and child and hung for the crime – but Christie actually did it.
 See all the similarities to the Necktie Killer?
-And when the police were “investigating,” they missed the skull out in the garden and the bodies hidden in the walls and Christie’s criminal record which included violence against women.
-So Scotland Yard looked like total idiots and were ashamed.
+When the police were “investigating,” they missed the skull out in the garden and the bodies hidden in the walls and Christie’s criminal record which included violence against women.
+So Scotland Yard looked like total idiots and they were ashamed.

 Kristine: Yes, you are right.
-So, the last thing about the Christie case that struck me was this detail: they finally catch Christie and he is going to hang.
+The last thing about the Christie case that struck me was this detail: they finally catch Christie and he is going to hang.
 Like he is walking to the gallows or whatever.
-His hands are bound and he complains that his nose itches.
-And the head of Scotland Yard says, “It won’t bother you for long.”
+His hands are bound and he complains that his nose itches, and the head of Scotland Yard says, “It won’t bother you for long.”
 It reminded me of Chief Inspector Oxford’s bon mot at the end of Frenzy, which I loved… “Mr Rusk, you’re not wearing your tie”.
 I love a wise-cracking detective.
 Very Law and Order.